heythisisgordon/VSA-OGM/docs/refactoring/refactor2.md

 ## Phase 1 Focus: Adaptive Spatial Indexing

-In this phase, we will focus on implementing an enhanced version of the `AdaptiveSpatialIndex` class that optimizes spatial queries for point clouds.
+In this phase, we will focus on enhancing the existing `AdaptiveSpatialIndex` class in `src/spatial.py` to optimize spatial queries for point clouds and add new functionality for region safety checking.
 This component is critical for efficient incremental processing as it enables fast retrieval of points within a given radius of a sample position.

 ### Current Implementation Analysis